MAQuesada/Google-Workspace-Agent/publication/publication-module3.md

 One of the most important updates is the **Search Manager**, which was straightforward to integrate thanks to the modular architecture we designed from the start.
 This new component brings grounding to user questions that involve general knowledge, reducing the chances of hallucinations and improving the agent’s ability to provide meaningful, well-informed answers.

 Beyond that, we introduced **comprehensive logging** across entry and exit points, checkpoints, and error traces to give full visibility into agent behavior.
-We also built a **secure API layer with FastAPI and API Key authentication**, exposing endpoints for chat, history, and account management.
+We also built a **secure API layer with FastAPI and API Key authentication**, exposing endt, history, and account management.
 The `/chat` endpoint now leverages **Server-Sent Events (SSE)** to stream reasoning steps in real time, letting users literally “see the agent think.”

 On the testing side, we expanded coverage with **pytest**, adding unit and integration tests that validate tools, input handling, Google API calls, and API endpoints.
-To enhance safety, we integrated **guardrails-ai**, filtering inputs before they reach the orchestrator to prevent prompt injection or policy violations.
+To enhance safety, we integrated **guardrails-ai**, filtering inputs before they reach the Orchestrator to prevent prompt injection or policy violations.

 Finally, we created a **Streamlit interface** on top of the API to provide a simple but effective chat panel, and we **containerized the system with Docker** to ensure consistent deployment across environments.